wp-plugins/woocommerce-more-sorting/readme.txt

 == Screenshots ==

-1. "Sort alphabetically: A to Z" and "Sort alphabetically: Z to A" sorting options added.
+1. 'Sort alphabetically: A to Z' and 'Sort alphabetically: Z to A' sorting options added.

 == Changelog ==